anujvaghani0/anujvaghani0/README.md

 ## Hi there  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"> , Anuj Vaghani

  ## About
-I am in IT Engineering.
-In which I am good at web development, Programming(C,C++,JAVA,Python),Machine Learning and data analytics.I am also intersted in cyber security,in which i am learning more.
+<b>I am in IT Engineering.
+In which I am good at web development, Programming(C,C++,JAVA,Python),Machine Learning and data analytics.I am also intersted in cyber security,in which i am learning more.</b>

-I’ve always sought out opportunities and challenges that are meaningful to me.
-Although my professional path has taken many twists and turns I've never stopped engaging my passion to help others and solve problems.
+<b>I’ve always sought out opportunities and challenges that are meaningful to me.
+Although my professional path has taken many twists and turns I've never stopped engaging my passion to help others and solve problems.</b>

-As Data Analytics, I enjoy using my obsessive attention to detail, my unequivocal love for making things, and my mission-driven work ethic to literally change the world.
+<b>As Data Analytics, I enjoy using my obsessive attention to detail, my unequivocal love for making things, and my mission-driven work ethic to literally change the world.</b>

-Current Focus: Machine Lerning // Cyber Security
+<b>Current Focus: Machine Lerning // Cyber Security</b>
 ## My Profiles
 <!-- **anujvaghani0/anujvaghani0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 <div align="center">